-- Work with Executive Offices and consultants to complete Event Guidelines for Events without Alcohol on Anchorbase. - o Work with other organizations on campus to host social events. - o Plan theme, venue, transportation, food and decorations for social events within the provided social budget and include consultants and ATC when planning. - Utilize resources in the Collegiate Chapter Offices Manual (pages 100-102) to ensure that events are planned according to Delta Gamma policies and procedures.
+- Work with ATC and CDCs to complete Event Guidelines for Events without Alcohol in Anchorbase. - o Work with other organizations on campus to host social events. - o Plan theme, venue, transportation, food and decorations for social events within the provided social budget and include consultants and ATC when planning. - Utilize resources in the Collegiate Chapter Offices Manual (pages 100-102) to ensure that events are planned according to Delta Gamma policies and procedures.